When you travel because of work or for pleasure, fitting in some exercise can be hard. Try these tips to stay active when you travel.

 Try to find a hotel that has an exercise room, exercise videos, or a swimming pool.
 Or look for one that is close to a park, walking trails, or a gym.

 Pack items that will help you exercise, such as:

 Exercise clothing, including a swimsuit or your walking/running shoes.
 Remember that exercise clothes made of synthetic fabrics will dry faster—an important thing to think about when you're living out of a suitcase.

-A jump rope or resistance band, either of which will fit easily into a suitcase.
+A jump rope or resistance band.
+These are easy to fit in a suitcase.

 Walk laps around the airport terminal.
-It's a good way to pass the time while you're waiting for your flight.
+It's a good way to pass the time while you wait for your flight.